Rowmotion and generalized toggle groups: Examples of combinatorially significant generalized toggle groups

 \begin{proof} Note $\emptyset$ and single element subsets are all in $\A(P)$.
 If $p<q$ in $P$, then $t_p t_q(\emptyset) = \{q\}$ whereas $t_q t_p(\emptyset) = \{p\}$.
 So $t_p$ and $t_q$ do not commute.
 If $p$ and $q$ are incomparable, then the presence or absence of $p$ in an antichain $A$ does not affect whether $q$ is in $A$.
 So $t_p$ and $t_q$ commute. \end{proof}

-This differs from the case of order ideals, since $t_p$ and $t_q$ are noncommuting whenever $p$ and $q$ are comparable, not just when there is a cover between them.
+This differs from the case of order ideals in which $t_p$ and $t_q$ are noncommuting only when $p$ and $q$ share a covering relation.
 But as in the case of order ideals, we have the following structure description as a corollary of Theorems~\ref{thm:times} and~\ref{thm:toggpstructure}. \begin{corollary} Let $P$ be a finite poset and $\A(P)$ the set of antichains of $P$.
 If $P$ is the disjoint union of two posets $P=P_1+ P_2$, then $T(\A(P)) = T(\A(P_1))\times T(\A(P_2))$.
 If $P$ is not the disjoint union of two posets, $\A(P)$ is toggle-alternating. \end{corollary}

 \begin{proof} If $P=P_1 + P_2$, an antichain $A$ in $\A(P)$ consists of the union of any antichain $A_1$ in $\A(P_1)$ and any antichain $A_2$ in $\A(P_2)$, where the choice of $A_1$ and $A_2$ is independent.
 Now since $p_1$ and $p_2$ are incomparable for every $p_1\in P_1$, $p_2\in P_2$, we have by Lemma~\ref{lem:antitog} $t_{p_1} t_{p_2} = t_{p_2} t_{p_1}$.
 Thus, ${\A(P)}$ will be the toggle-disjoint Cartesian product ${\A(P_1)} \otimes {\A(P_2)}$.
 Therefore, by Theorem~\ref{thm:times}, $T(\A(P)) = T(\A(P_1))\times T(\A(P_2))$.